-Pharrell’s work on the Stan Smith was a fun play on the classic.
+Pharrell’s work on the classic Adidas Stan Smith was a fun play.
 He covered the shoes in small, red polka dots resulting in a model that is somehow edgy yet whimsical.
 For the Superstar collab, Pharrell dressed the iconic silhouette in a dizzying array of monochromatic colors—50 to be exact.
 Several shades of yellow, green, red, and blue abounded, making it difficult for the ordinary sneaker lover to collect them all.

 While these releases were notable in themselves, it was the Hu line that truly cemented the Adidas and Pharrell partnership and made Williams’ name synonymous in the public’s mind with the phrase “shoe genius.”

 Two years after signing up with Adidas, the brand and Pharrell came out with the “Hu” line in July.
 Although some people argue that the Hu here is supposed to stand for the human element in the periodic table, it actually stands for “Health Ultimatum.”
 It’s also supposed to denote people of different skin colors (hue) because the sneakers are meant for every one of every race.

 The first release of the Pharrell Williams Adidas Human Race line is mostly inspired by the culture of the Native Americans in North Dakota, specifically the MHA Nation.
 Its collection’s main theme was about people from all walks of life and culture coming together and understanding each other.